BUCS Active 4 links to three important interventions:

 By providing access to digital technologies, BUCS Active 4 aims to support existing institutional activity by directly targeting these interventions.

-The Expression of Interest for BUCS Active 4 is now closed.
+The Expression of Interest for BUCS Active 4 has now reopened and will close on Monday 27 September at 11.59pm.

 We’re pleased to announce the universities that will be delivering BUCS Active 4 projects from January 2021 are: